jeffpar/pcjs.v1/docs/pcjs/README.md

 Remember that PC and PC XT machines supported only 160Kb diskettes (on any version of PC-DOS), 320Kb diskettes (on PC-DOS 1.1 and higher), and 180Kb and 360Kb diskettes (on PC-DOS 2.0 and higher).

-The 1.2Mb diskette format was introduced with the PC AT, and 720Kb and 1.44Mb diskette formats were introduced with the PS/2; those formats will be supported in a future release of PCjs, when the necessary hardware support has been added.
+The 1.2Mb diskette format was introduced with the PC AT, and 720Kb and 1.44Mb diskette formats were introduced with the 8Mhz PC AT and PS/2 models.
+So, when using any of these larger formats, be sure you're also using a compatible machine configuration.

+Learn more about PCjs disk images [here](/disks/).